 As a SNAP recipient, you are expected to contribute 30 percent of your net monthly income to food expenses.
 To calculate this figure, multiply your net monthly income by 0.3.
 Then, to calculate your SNAP benefit amount, subtract that figure from the maximum allotment permitted for your household size.

-Alternatively, you may estimate the amount of benefits you will receive using a food stamp calculator.
+Alternatively, you may estimate the amount of benefits you may receive using a food stamp calculator.
 This tool is generally free and available online.
 To use a SNAP calculator, you will need to input information about your household, income and expenses.
 Then, the algorithm will estimate how much you may receive in benefits.
+Keep in mind that a calculator is not going to provide an official determination about your eligibility or benefit amount.

 When do you start receiving SNAP benefits after applying in Massachusetts?